prysmaticlabs/documentation/website/docs/mainnet/joining-eth2.md

 #### Beacon node

-First, let's run the beacon node connected to the main eth2 network.
+First, let's run a beacon node connected to the main eth2 network.
 To run a beacon node, you will need access to an eth1 node.
 We have dedicated instructions for this [here](/docs/prysm-usage/setup-eth1).

 <Tabs
   groupId="operating-systems"